jlaurens/texworks/CMake/README.md

 ### Global variables
 All of them are prefixed with `TWX_`.
-`TWX_DIR_ROOT` is the path of the directory containing all the sources.
+`TWX_DIR` is the path of the directory containing all the sources.
 Other variable mimic the directory hierarchy with the exact case sensitive folder names.
 These folder names may change in the future for a better readability, using a global variable will make any change easier.

 * `TWX_DIR_CMake`
 * `TWX_DIR_modules`